How To Choose A Diamond

 How to Finance Your Diamond

-Now that you know how to choose a diamond, you may be wondering how to afford it?
+Now that you know how to choose a diamond, you may be wondering how to finance it?

-WP Diamonds can help you sell your items to afford the diamond of your dreams.
-We are a leading online buyer of diamonds, designer jewelry and luxury watches.
+WP Diamonds is a leading online buyer of diamonds, designer jewelry, handbags and luxury watches.
 Our team of experts can evaluate your pieces and provide you with a competitive offer in accordance with the second-hand market.
-Our free, safe and fast service has earned us an A+ rating from the BBB and hundreds of positive customer reviews.
-Our process is simple:
+We are proud of our free, safe and fast service, which has earned us an A+ rating from the BBB and hundreds of positive customer reviews.

-- Mail-in your pieces through our free, secure, fully insured and overnight mailing service.
-Or schedule an appointment at one of our modern and comfortable offices in New York, the UK or Hong Kong.
+- Expert Evaluation: Mail-in your pieces through our free, secure, fully insured and overnight mailing service.
+Or schedule an appointment at one of our modern and comfortable offices in New York, Tokyo, the UK or Hong Kong.